danitso/clouddk-csi-driver/README.md

 The `clouddk-csi-driver` plugin adds support for Persistent Volumes based on NFS.

 **NOTE**: Support is currently limited to `ReadWriteMany` volumes due to lack of API support for moving disks from one server to another.
+We expect this feature to become available in the Cloud.dk API sometime in the future.